 Air Force Strategic Systems Program Area

-In 2018, APL stood up the Air Force Strategic Systems (AFSS) Program Area to broaden APL’s deterrence mission contributions to the Air Force, building on more than 60 years of support to the Navy’s submarine-launched ballistic missile weapon system.
-Over the past decade, focused efforts have expanded to include the Air Force’s Minuteman III intercontinental ballistic missile (ICBM) and the Missile Defense Agency’s flight test programs, Air Force and Navy nuclear mission assessments and interactive simulations, and the Sentinel follow-on ICBM replacement program.
-The AFSS mission is to provide critical science, engineering, analytical, and subject-matter expertise to the Air Force.
+The Air Force Strategic Systems (AFSS) Program Area broadens APL’s deterrence mission contributions to the Air Force, building on more than six decades of experience as integral technical partners of the Navy’s submarine-launched ballistic missile system.
+Over the past decade, AFSS has expanded its focus to include both the Minuteman III intercontinental ballistic missile (ICBM) and the Sentinel ICBM weapon systems, as well as nuclear mission assessments for the Navy and interactive simulations for the Air Force.

-Strategic Weapon Systems Engineering Program Area
+Trident Strategic Weapon Systems Program Area

 Let’s Solve the Nation’s Challenges Together